 Abigail Gray Swartz, is the artist of GrayDayStudio.
 Her Grandmother's maiden name and the artist's love of rainy wet gray days is the inspiration behind her Atelier.

 Abigail is a fine artist and freelance illustrator.
 Her clients include The New Yorker, The NY Times, Lenny Letter, and Taproot Magazine.
-Abigail recently painted the cover of the Women's March for the New Yorker, read about it here.
-T-shirts of The New Yorker cover can be purchased HERE.
+Abigail recently painted the cover of the Women's March for The New Yorker.

 This year, Abigail is also illustrating and writing several children's books.
 In addition to publishing goals, Abigail also dreams of one day curating a children's museum composed of artist installations; a place of magic, and of wonder.

 Abigail is a mother and an activist in her community.
 She and her neighbors are working together to support and improve the safety and quality of life for new refugees, and finding ways to support the local LGBTQ community, and Black Lives Matter.
 Abigail uses her artistic voice to translate the messages of these rallies and community meetings into a visual image.
-Originally from New Jersey and Delaware, Abigail now lives and works in Maine with her husband, their two children, and one cautious little dog.
+Originally from New Jersey and Delaware, Abigail now lives and works in Maine with her husband, their two children, pups, and give or take some chickens.

 Abigail earned her BFA in 2004.
 Following undergrad, in the fall of 2004 Abigail took classes at The Art Student's League of New York.
 And shortly there after, she completed a year of PAFA's certificate program, before moving on to their MFA program.
 Abigail earned her MFA from The Pennsylvania Academy of the Fine Arts in 2008.